jeffreytse/zsh-vi-mode/README.md

 - `sd"`   : Delete `"`
 - `sr"'`  : Change `"` to `'`

+Note that key sequences must be pressed in fairly quick succession to avoid a timeout.
+You may extend this timeout with the [`ZVM_KEYTIMEOUT` option](#readkey-engine).

 #### How to select surround text object?

 - `vi"`   : Select the text object inside the quotes